ethereum/remix-workshops/SimpleContractDebugging/5_debugAndcodecopy/step.md

 # Debug

-From the Remix terminal, identify the transaction that deployed the contract and click `Debug` You should get something like [debugger](https://raw.githubusercontent.com/ethereum/remix-workshops/master/SimpleContractDebugging/5_debugAndcodecopy/debug_codecopy.png)
+From the Remix terminal, identify the transaction that deployed the contract and click `Debug` You should get something like <a target="_blank" href="https://raw.githubusercontent.com/ethereum/remix-workshops/master/SimpleContractDebugging/5_debugAndcodecopy/debug_codecopy.png">this image.</a>

-Let's move a bit further in the debug.

 In the gutter of the editor, put a breakpoint on the line `s = _o`, and click on `Jump to the next Breakpoint` (bottom right button).

+Click on `Step into`, to move along the opcodes until you reach `SSTORE`.

-At this point we should be close to the `SSTORE` opcode which is the opcode for storing a value `_o` in the storage.
+`SSTORE` is the opcode for storing the value `_o` in the storage.
+Let's continue further to the `CODECOPY`.

-Click on `Step into`, check the `SSTORE` but let's move further to the `CODECOPY`.